JamesSullivan/temporalCN/README.md

 * [TCN](https://github.com/locuslab/TCN)
 * Greg Ver Steeg, 2015

-### Data for both S&P 500 and the Shanghai SE Composite Index in the data folder
+### Data for S&P 500 and the Shanghai SE Composite Index needs to be put in the data folder

 ### TCN implementations are provided for both Tensor Flow and Torch